Self-paced

 As we can see, only the first four hyperparameters refer to boosting, while the rest were truncated to decision trees.
 Another very important hyperparameter is the random_state, which controls the random generation seed.
 This attribute is crucial to ensure replicability.

-Boosting vs. random forest
+Boosting vs. Random forest

 Boosting and random forest are two Machine Learning techniques that combine multiple models to improve the accuracy and stability of predictions.
 Although both techniques are based on the idea of assembling several models, they have some key differences.